 Greece offers many islands worth exploring!
 Even if its main touristic attractions might be Santorini and Mykonos, many travelers turn to more secluded parts of Cycladic islands, where tourism is less invasive.
-Syros, with the population of just over 21.000, has kept the “smaller island” appeal, while still offering tons of history, nature and culture on its plate.
+Syros, with a population of just over 21.000, has kept the “smaller island” appeal, while still offering tons of history, nature, and culture on its plate.

 Whether you are looking for adventure or romantic holidays, Syra Suites is a residential complex offering retreat in style.
 Combining hotel luxury with the simplicity of a home, this property ensures your Greek vacations will become a fantastic summer memory.
 For the best rates of one of the finest Syros hotels, check Syra Suites booking options!